 Being an organisation with a futuristic approach across its operations.
 Mahindra Lifespaces has signed up itself as a TCFD supporter since February 2021, making it the only real estate sector brand from the real estate management and development industry in India to do so.
-By being a TCFD supporter, we express our belief towards its recommendations as a useful framework to increase transparency on climate-related risks and opportunities within can evaluate climate-related risks exposed to the Company, suppliers effectively via TCFD reporting.
+By being a TCFD supporter, we express our belief towards its recommendations as a useful framework to increase transparency on climate-related risks and opportunities within financial markets.
+Thus, Mahindra Lifespaces intends to report in accordance with the TCFD disclosures as well, along with other standard sustainability disclosures it carries out every year.